Ugandan red colobus: Predators

 The Ugandan red colobus has two main predators: the common chimpanzee and the crowned eagle.
 There are many primate species in Kibale National Park but chimpanzees rarely hunt any species other than the Ugandan red colobus.
 Each year in Ngogo, part of Kibale National Park, up to 12% of the red colobus population is killed by chimpanzees.
 Chimpanzees do not hunt Ugandan red colobus all year round, instead they tend to go through bouts of heavy hunting.
 In response to attacks by a chimpanzee, all members of a Ugandan red colobus group gather together and males assemble to aggressively try and deter the attacking chimpanzee.

 Crowned eagles prefer to prey on infants and young juveniles of the Ugandan red colobus.
 Research has found that both the Ugandan red colobus and the red-tailed monkey are killed less often by crowned eagles than would be expected, based on both monkeys' high abundance in the Kibale National Park.
-Both monkey species's avoidance of capture has been attributed to their increased defence from forming interspecific associations.
+Both monkey species' avoidance of capture has been attributed to their increased defence from forming interspecific associations.

 Reproduction

 Sexual maturity in males is reached at 5 years and between 4 and 5 years for females of the Ugandan red colobus.
 The gestation period is 5 to 6 months with females having their first infant between 4 and 5 years old.
 There is no distinct breeding season with infants being born all year round, however during the rainier months a peak in births is seen to coincide with the flush of new leaves for food.

 Both males and females initiate copulation.
-During copulation other group members sometimes harass the pair by making loud calls, lunging at or leaping around or onto the males back.
+During copulation other group members sometimes harass the pair by making loud calls, lunging at or leaping around or onto the male's back.
 The harassers are usually either adult males in intrasexual competition or juveniles if it is their mother which is copulating.